Questions & Answers

 11. Can I receive Social Security disability benefits for my condition?

 In almost every case, no matter what the condition is, the answer is the same: “Maybe, it just depends upon how badly you are affected by the condition.”
 One example might be cancer.
 The word “cancer” is scary to anyone, but there are some cancers that can be treated relatively quickly, with little or no lasting effect.
-On the other hand, of course, there are cancers which cause great suffering and ultimately death.
+On the other hand, of course, there are cancers that cause great suffering and ultimately death.
 The question in each individual case is “How sick is this particular individual with cancer and how long is this person going to remain sick?”
 The mere fact that you have a disease with a certain name does not guarantee that you either will or will not be found disabled.
 It all depends upon how sick you are, and how long you will be too sick to work.

 12. Do you have to be permanently disabled to get Social Security disability benefits?